mercadolibre/mobile-dependencies_whitelist/README.md

  - Inherits **all deprecated aar-publisher features.**

 ### jacoco plugin
+- 1.1:
+ - Fix to build variants.
+Flavors where not recognized
 - 1.0:
  - Jacoco tasks working standalone.

 ### robolectric plugin
+- 1.1:
+ - Fix to build variants.
+Flavors where not recognized
 - 1.0:
  - Robolectric tasks working standalone.